 To make this definition more amenable to our business prototyping approach we use a slightly more detailed definition:

 A firm’s business model defines how the firm creates value for all the parties (e.g. other firms, individual consumers) within its value network.
 It does this by defining its value logic and showing which goods and services are exchanged via transactions between these parties.

 We use three important terms in this definition: value network, transaction model and value logic.
-Let’s look at these a little more closely.
+Let us look at these a little more closely.

 Before we take a look at a generic business model blueprint and some concrete examples of business models we should quickly note what a business model does not define:

-- Business models are not concerned with detailed operations.
-A business model does not define the concrete business processes and organisational structures that are needed to perform transactions, support channels, or develop goods and services.
-This means that two firm’s may have identical business models but may be organised in a different way.
+Business models are not concerned with detailed operations.
+A business model does not define the concrete business processes and organizational structures that are needed to perform transactions, support channels, or develop goods and services.
+This means that two firms may have identical business models but may be organized in a different way.

 So – this is enough for today.
 In my next post, I will develop aA Generic Business Model Blueprint, which will serve as a basis for developing the generic business model prototype.